-The AUAR anticipates a development pattern similar to those uses in the surrounding area and does not anticipate any adverse visual impacts as a result of the development scenario.
+The AUAR area is not located near any scenic views or vistas.
+The AUAR anticipates a development pattern similar to those in the surrounding area and does not anticipate any adverse visual impacts as a result of the development scenario.